 Spiders and ants especially hate peppermint oil, so put a few drops in a spray bottle with water and spray it around the entrances of your tent and on the ground outside.

 There you have it!
-The 10 best and most cost-effective camping hacks to help you enjoy your camping trip without problems, wet toilet paper or mosquito bites.
+Ten of the best and most cost-effective camping hacks to help you enjoy your camping trip without wet toilet paper, mosquito bites, or stuck zippers.
 Now go enjoy the great outdoors!

 Feature image credit: Jacob Lund / Shutterstock